ryanaxiom/wv-county-spatiotemporal-drug-mortality/README.md

 ## Acknowledgments

-West Virginia Department of Health and Human Resources for data access
+- West Virginia Department of Health and Human Resources for data access

-Mohammad Al-Mamun (mohammad.almamun@hsc.wvu.edu) for data cleaning and provision
+- Mohammad Al-Mamun (mohammad.almamun@hsc.wvu.edu) for data cleaning and provision

-Thanks to West Virginia Clinical and Translational Science Institute for funding this project
+- Thanks to West Virginia Clinical and Translational Science Institute for funding this project -R-INLA development team

-R-INLA development team

 ## Disclaimer
 This analysis is for research purposes only.
 Results should not be used for clinical decision-making without consultation with appropriate health professionals.
 Individual-level predictions or county-specific results require appropriate data use agreements.